jeliceiri/MyPlacesTracker/DesignDocuments/UserStories.md

 As a user with an account, I can reset my password if it is forgotten.

-**Create New Trip**
+**Add New Trip**

-As a signed in user, I can create a new trip. *
+As a signed in user, I can add a new trip. *

+**View Trips**

+As a signed in user, I can view existing trips. *

+**Trip Info**

+As a signed in user, I can view the following information for an existing trip: local hospital capacity, weather, and travel notes. *

+**Edit Trip**

+As a signed in user, I can edit and delete an existing trip. *

 **Search for Destination**

-As a signed in user, I can search for a destination.
+As a signed in user, I can search for a destination. *

-**Add Destination(s)**
+**Add Destination**

 As a signed in user, I can add a destination to an existing trip. *

+**Edit Destination**

+As a signed in user, I can update and delete a destination for an existing trip. *

 **Create Travel Note**

 As a signed in user, I can add a travel note to an existing trip. *

-**View Trip**

-As a signed in user, I can view destination, hospital information, and travel note information for an existing trip. *

-**Edit Trip**
+**Edit Travel Note**

-As a signed in user, I can edit existing destination and travel note information for an existing trip. *
+As a signed in user, I can update and delete a travel note for an existing trip. *

-**Save Trip File**
+**Save Trip To File**

-As a signed in user, I can save trip information in a file on my device.
+As a signed in user, I can save trip information to a file on my device.

-*Denotes MVP
+*Denotes Minimum Viable Product (MVP)